troessner/reek/docs/Attribute.md

 end
 ```

-`reek` would emit the following warning:
+Reek would emit the following warning:

 ```
 reek test.rb